Sheldonwl/rpi-cluster-k3s/docs/setup-hardware.md

 ![Alt text](/docs/images/hardware/22.jpg?raw=true "")

 **Sleep/Power button cables**
+I soldered wires to the third row of pins on the right of the blinkt led board.
+The pins I soldered them to on the board aren't in use by the leds and connect directly to GPIO3 and GND on the Raspberry pi.
+When shorted, the Pi will go to sleep or wake up.
 Attach the sleep/power button cables to eachother and the side of the case.
 ![Alt text](/docs/images/hardware/23.jpg?raw=true "")